OverwatchHeir/CryptOn/README.md

-ProPass
+CryptOn
 ----------

-ProPass is an open-source tool that allows :
+CryptOn is an open-source tool that allows :

    - Secure passwords generation based on [OWASP criteria].
    - Passwords strength & security checks based on [OWASP Guidelines for enforcing secure passwords].
-   - RSA key pair generation.
+   - Symmetric cryptography*
-   - SSH key pair generation (using RSA).
+   - Asymmetric cryptography*
-   - ECDSA key pair generation.
+   - Hash Algorithms*

-   - GPG tools & features ( only in interactive mode)
+   _*only in interactive mode_

 About
 -----------------